Usage › Pre and Post Loader Scripts¶

 Writing Custom Rules¶

-folders allow you to drop your own custom bash scripts inside the folders which will be responsible for any iptable rules you need to add to CSF every time the service is started or restarted.
+As outlined earlier, the pre.d and post.d folders allow you to drop your own custom bash scripts inside the folders which will be responsible for any iptable rules you need to add to CSF every time the service is started or restarted.

 We will provide an example script below just to outline what can be done.
-In our example, we will create /usr/local/include/csf/post.d/ports-blacklist.sh
+In our example, we will create /usr/local/include/csf/post.d/ports-blacklist.sh.
+The script will do the following:

 - Defines a list of blacklisted ports using a JSON array in

-.
+BLACKLIST_PORTS.
 Each entry includes a port number and a comment describing it. - Iterates over each port in the blacklist using

-to parse the JSON. - For each port:
+jqto parse the JSON. - For each port:

 - Extracts the port number

-. - Checks if a UDP rule already exists in iptables for that port:
+ENTRY_PORTand its description/commentENTRY_COMMENT. - Checks if a UDP rule already exists in iptables for that port:

 - Sets

-if the rule does not exist.
+DELETE_INPUT_UDP=1if the rule does not exist.

 - Sets